 Business plans aren't just for startups.
 Developing a business plan for an established business serves several purposes: It can help convince investors or lenders to finance your business, persuade a business buyer to purchase your business or entice partners or key employees to join your company.
-Most importantly, it serves as a roadmap guiding the growth and continued success of your business throughout its next stages.
+Most importantly, it serves as a roadmap guiding your business's growth and continued success throughout its following stages.

 This template includes instructions for each section of the business plan for your established business, followed by corresponding fillable worksheet/s.